getCompass/userbot/README.md

 - 256 MB is the maximum file size available
 - one token allows uploading only one file and it's not possible to use it for uploading another one
-- no more than 50 files are available for upload in 5 minutes
+- max.
+50 files are available for upload within 5 minutes

 After a successful file loading (synchronous execution - the file will be loaded immediately) the response from the method will return:

-file_id (string) — unique identifier of the loaded file.
+file_id (string) is for the unique identifier of the loaded file.

-<details><summary>The example of the result of completing the request</summary>
+<details><summary>The example of a request and of the request execution result</summary>

 Request example:
 ```json5